David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The Party is the ruling party, representing the interests of the entire nation, so pluralism and a multi-party system are neither necessary nor accepted.
 * Socialist democracy is a substantive democracy where power belongs to the people.
 * Historical practice in Vietnam (1945-1946 period) and the world shows that a multi-party system does not guarantee stability and development, and can even cause political chaos.
+* Vietnam is not an exception regarding political stability under a dominant party.
+For example, Singapore has been led continuously by the People's Action Party (PAP) since 1959, proving that stability under a ruling party can drive miraculous development.

 **Allegation:** Claims that only a multi-party system brings democracy, while a one-party system is inevitably dictatorial and undemocratic.
 * A multi-party or one-party system does not determine the nature of democracy; what matters is whose interests the party represents (the majority of the people or a minority of owners).